-This section assesses the economic impact of the Project and the benefits accruing to the economy in terms of increased income and employment opportunities for casual labor and other staff, savings on account of reduced healthcare spending for citizens, environmental benefits such as better hygiene, and better aesthetics in the city.
+This section assesses the economic impact of the Project and the benefits accruing to the economy in terms of increased income and employment opportunities for casual labor and other staff, savings on account of reduced healthcare spending for citizens, savings on account of reduction in fuel consumption, environmental benefits such as better hygiene, and better aesthetics in the city.
 Financial and economic analysis have similar features; they both estimate the net-benefits of a project investment based on the difference between the with-Project and the without-Project situations.
 The basic difference between these two is that the financial analysis compares revenues and costs looking exclusively at the Project.
 In an economic analysis, we take a wider perspective and look at the Project's contribution to the wider economy considering its positive and negative externalities.